k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 Check the Fabric Home directory.
 Can you see the list_entities.txt file?

-What is the Timestamp of the first entry?
+What is the timestamp of the first entry?

 How many customers are there in the CRM_DB?